ronnyacacio/picpay-clone/README.md

 ```

 <p align="center">
-  Feito com 💚 by <a href="https://www.linkedin.com/in/ronnyacacio/"> Ronny Acácio </a>
+  Made with 💚 by <a href="https://www.linkedin.com/in/ronnyacacio/"> Ronny Acácio </a>
 </p>